City of Lakes Community Land Trust

 Bottineau Corridor Housing Needs & Affordability Assessment

-This past spring, University of Minnesota Humphrey School of Public Affairs Graduate Students David Davies, Tony Damiano, Wes Johnson, and Dean Porter completed a comprehensive review of the affordable housing opportunities and challenges facing communities along the proposed Bottineau segment of the Light Rail Transit Blue Line.
+In Spring 2014, University of Minnesota Humphrey School of Public Affairs Graduate Students David Davies, Tony Damiano, Wes Johnson, and Dean Porter completed a comprehensive review of the affordable housing opportunities and challenges facing communities along the proposed Bottineau segment of the Light Rail Transit Blue Line.
 This team of students provides compelling data that demonstrates the current housing stresses and future transit development pressures.
 Click on the link below to read the comprehensive report.

 To download Land Stewardship at TOD Workshop materials, click here.